goutamgmb/NTIRE21_BURSTSR/README.md

 participants are invited to submit a paper describing their solution to the associated NTIRE workshop at CVPR 2021

+A detailed description of the dataset used in the challenge, as well as a reference solution for burst super-resolution is available in the paper "Deep Burst Super-Resolution" (link will be posted soon).

 ## Dates
 * 2021.01.26 Release of train and validation data